Start a Charter School

 Charter Applicant Information Session.
 The required Applicant

-Information Sessions are scheduled for Tuesday, January 8, 2013, and
+Information Sessions are expected to be scheduled for January 2014.

-the sponsoring entity requesting the charter must attend one of the
+requesting the charter must attend one of the required applicant

-required applicant conferences.
-Although not required, it is
+conferences.
+Although not required, it is recommended that the

 - Attend a beginner training session hosted by TCSA